samirsdoshi/faceml/README.md

 ## Description

+Please read to the full [article](https://medium.com/p/521ce6fa5877/edit) on Medium.
-The repo provides a docker image with necessary ML base models and code for face recognition, with easy to use command-line api.
-I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc. I can now delete the remaining images without losing family pictures, without spending a ton of time going through every image or without uploading thousands of images to an online service.
+The github repo provides a docker image with necessary ML base models and python utilities for face recognition, with easy to use command-line api.

-The face detection also tries with multiple margin% to include more of a face image and picks the one with highest confidence, to improve detection accuracy.
-I found that this helped quite a bit.

-Setting up data to train model is quite time consuming as you need to find bunch of images for each person you wish to identify.
-The tools here help you to bootstrap this process by:
-* Detecting images with persons
-* Classify images into portrait, group or selfie like images
-* Extract faces from images and save as files

-So, you could identify portrait images with persons or extract faces from group image and use those images for training.
-This helps to build your training set with multiple images for a person quickly.

 Each tool has a corresponding jupyter notebook so you can test with your images, tune parameters, or just visualize results.

 ## Setup

+* Install [Docker](https://docs.docker.com/install/) on your local machine
-* Download docker from docker hub using
+* Download docker image from docker hub using
 ` docker pull samirsdoshi/faceml:latest `
  OR
 * Build image locally by running build-image.sh and copy large model files
 a) Download a converted darknet YOLO model to keras [here](https://drive.google.com/drive/folders/1YHYPsN4BnXz408_SY9Mo0G4Z2cSR0WCG?usp=sharing) and copy to yolo_keras/yolo.h5.
-This is used in OD.py for object detection
+This is used in detectobjects.py for object detection
 b) Download keras-facenet from [here](https://drive.google.com/drive/folders/1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn) and copy under keras-facenet.
-This is used for face detection in FDTrain_keras.py and FDDetect_keras.py
+This is used for face detection in train_keras.py and detectface_keras.py
 c) Download a Torch deep learning model which produces the 128-D facial embeddings [here](https://storage.cmusatyalab.org/openface-models/nn4.small2.v1.t7) file and save as opencv/openface_nn4.small2.v1.t7.
 d) Also download a pre-trained Caffe deep learning model to detect faces [here](https://github.com/mmilovec/facedetectionOpenCV/blob/master/res10_300x300_ssd_iter_140000.caffemodel) and save as opencv/res10_300x300_ssd_iter_140000.caffemodel.
-Both these files are used in FDTrain_cv2.py and FDDetect_cv2.py

 ## Usage
 * Setup a folder with images. for. e.g